 In accordance with Part 6 of the State Records Act, State Records receives transfers of official permanent records from South Australian State and Local Government agencies and authorities.

-This is done in line with arrangements approved by the Director, State Records, and administered by Collection Management Services.
+This is done in line with arrangements approved by the Director, State Records, and administered by the Archives team.
 Before records are transferred to the custody of State Records there are a number of questions to consider:

 • are the records required for current administrative use?

 • if the records are administrative, have the records been sentenced using a General Disposal Schedule (GDS)?